Abstracts of Selected Publications

 conducting hypothesis tests, analyzing song lyrics for specific terms as well

-as “big picture” themes, exploring music as a data analysis tool,
+as “big picture” themes, exploring music as a data analysis tool, and exploring

-span several genres, time periods, countries and cultures. [note:
+genres, time periods, countries and cultures. [note:

 this appears to be the first refereed